BossBabes

-BossBabes is a New Zealand reality television series produced by Warner Bros.
+BossBabes is a New Zealand reality television series, produced by Warner Bros.
 International Television New Zealand for TVNZ+.
+It follows two Auckland influencers and businesswomen, Iyia Liu and Edna Swart, who run their own social media e-commerce businesses.
 Season 1 debuted on August 6, 2019 and Season 2 began on April 7, 2020.
 Season 3 premiered on November 9, 2022.
-The show follows two Auckland influencers and businesswomen, Iyia Liu and Edna Swart, who run their own social media e-commerce businesses.

 During the first season, Iyia Liu owns a confectionary delivery company, Celebration Box, while helping her friend Edna launch a bodycare product line titled Ed&i Body as a "complimentary side product to Ed&i Swimwear".
 Liu is also featured undergoing a Brazilian butt lift procedure before her first pregnancy with her boyfriend Jordan Delmont, whom she first meets in the first episode of Season 1.
 Episodes for the first season were filmed in Auckland, New Zealand, Sydney, Australia and Bali, Indonesia.

 In the second season, Liu gives birth to her first child named Summer.
 Swart becomes engaged to her fiancé Alex and embarks on her honeymoon.
 Episodes for the second season were filmed in Auckland and Pretoria, South Africa.
 The third season follows Swart through her hens day and subsequent wedding to Reid Stephen.
 Liu's Tidal Hair business is booming and her first daughter Summer is now two.
 Liu and Delmont's new home in Coatesville begins construction and Liu announces her pregnancy.
 Episodes for the third season were filmed in Auckland and Nadi, Fiji.

 The series was produced by Warner Bros.
 International Television Production NZ.
-A fourth season of the series is not yet in production.
+It was not renewed for a fourth season.